ToziGar/NAV-GOOGLE/README.md

 #### Lifecycle

-If you want your app to show a fragment as default when the app is first started, you can do so under launcher activity's `onCreate()` However, this will cause your default fragment to be always shown when your activity is destroyed, such as a configuration change.
-Hence check if `savedInstanceState` is null
+If you want your app to show a fragment as default when the app is first started, you can do so under launcher activity's `onCreate()`.
+However, this will cause your default fragment to be always shown when your activity is destroyed and recreated, such as after a configuration change.
+Hence under `onCreate()`, check if `savedInstanceState` is null first.

 ```java
 if(savedInstanceState == null){